2D vs 3D: Animation Production in a Changing Industry

 Let’s start off with a question- What comes to mind when I say anime illustrator?
-Maybe it’s a bespectacled guy at a drawing board with his nose pressed up to the drawing, inspecting every last detail.
+Maybe it’s a bespectacled guy at the studio drawing board with his nose pressed up to the drawing, inspecting every last detail of the animation.
 Or perhaps a young girl filled with aspirations and hand drawn sketches.
 Or even maybe it’s somebody sitting at a computer with a Photoshop editor.
 In any of these examples, EVEN the last one, you probably had some image in your mind of 2D drawings in some shape or form.
 Because anime is 2D, right…?

 In recent times, anime has drifted away from the use of traditional, hand-drawn animation, opting instead to incorporate more digital elements.
 In some cases, they have entirely transferred to using 3D animation.
 For the traditionalists out there, go blame Pixar.

 But… what is 3D animation?
 Lets take a look.